detachedsoul/apartment-rental-system/README.md

 - Fixed a bug where the transaction history and list of tenants was shown on the admin dashboard without checking if the logged admin is the property owner and initiator of the transaction.

+- Implemented a feature where a success email is sent to the tenant once the property has been assigned to him/her.

 ## Features

 - Admin (property owner login)